|Tony Schumacher (photo: NHRA)|

 Sudden death if there ever was one.

-Away from the drag strip, his passion is simple to understand.
+Away from the drag strip, one of his passions is pretty simple to understand too.

 “I love hockey,” said Schumacher during a recent conversation.
 “I grew up playing hockey with the St. John’s Military Academy.
 If I’m not racing, and people ask me what kind of sports I’m watching, I’m watching guys on ice knock each other over and scoring goals.
 It’s amazing what the sport has done since the rule changes a few years ago – it is so fast, so good.
 It’s mind boggling, how a man can put on a pair of skates and be that good at anything.”

 “I live in Chicago, so I’m obviously a Blackhawks fan,” Schumacher shared.
-“But, the only other jersey I have hanging there is an LA Kings jersey, signed about four or five years ago by the whole team.”
+“But, the only other jersey I have hanging in my office is an LA Kings jersey, signed about four or five years ago by the whole team.”

-Originally from Southern California, Schumacher still marvels that hockey has become so popular on the west coast.
+Originally from the LA area, Schumacher still marvels that hockey has become so popular on the west coast.

-Still, if home is where the heart is, Schumacher is still thinking Blackhawks.
+Still, if home is where the heart is, Schumacher is most likely thinking Blackhawks.

 “A few years back when Chicago won the Stanley Cup, it was a long time coming.
 There was a big transformation, the team played well, they were unstoppable and unbreakable.
 They were great to watch.
 As a hockey fan, to be part of a city where a team is that good, it was really cool.”